cosmosgame/save-the-world/content/the-dream/overview.md

 title: "Overview"
 date: 2021-19-02T05:26:15Z
 draft: false
-weight: 50
+weight: 60
 ---

 Here is a very high level overview of the plan.

 ### The Goal

 First we need to be clear on where we are going.
 What do we truly want for this world?
 What would light us up all the way?
 I suggested earlier that we don't have to overthink this.
 Let our love for our children guide us.
-And in particular, let our inner child guide us.
+Let our inner child guide us.
 We already know what we dream for the world, we just have to dare to believe it is possible.
 On some beautiful day the world is going to wake up in love and joy.
 But we can't just jump straight there from where we are now.
 This is where the work is.

 ### Integral Theory